dereklowlind/vagrant-centOS-oracle-xe/README.md

 # vagrant-centOS-oracle-xe

-Solves the Error message in the ansible script
-Express Edition requires 2048 MB of swap space.
+Solves the Error message in the ansible script "Express Edition requires 2048 MB of swap space.
 This system has 0 MB of swap space.
-Configure more swap space on the system and retry the installation.
+Configure more swap space on the system and retry the installation."

 Oracle setup commands